 - Chinese sight words matching dot to dot activity with a dragon theme twist.
 My son is learning the Chinese names of six colors (红,蓝,黄,紫,橙,绿) here.
 His task is to find and dot the Chinese names of each color with the correct dot paint color.
 Where's the dragon twist?
 I told my son that different color dragons breath out different color fireballs and his task is to locate the target board for each dragon.
 Again, I have this activity pasted on my wardrobe door so that my son gets to work on a vertical surface. (language, motor skills)

 - Learn and play with our Castle Theme Chinese Learning Pack Printable.
-Go to this post to read more about this activity and grab this free printable. (language)
+Read more about this activity and grab the free printable. (language)

 - Count the pompom fireballs for each dragon based on the number on the token picked.
 Then compare which dragon has more 'fireballs' and use the 'greater than/less than' symbol to represent the relationship. (numeracy)